 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires our directors, executive officers and beneficial owners of more than 10% of our capital stock to file reports of ownership and changes of ownership with the SEC and the NYSE.
-Based on our records and other information, we believe that during the year ended December 31, 2016 all applicable Section 16(a) filing requirements were met, other than (i) Forms 4 for each of David Simon, Richard Sokolov, Andrew Juster, Steven Fivel, John Rulli, David Contis, and James Barkley reporting a single transaction by each individual with respect to their annual earning of 2013-2015 LTIP units that had been approved by the Compensation Committee and were inadvertently filed late on March 11, 2016; (ii) Forms 4 reporting a single transaction by each of Brian McDade and Steven Broadwater that were inadvertently filed late on April 14, 2016; and (iii) a Form 4 reporting a single transaction by Steven Broadwater in 2016, which transaction was reported on a Form 5 filed on February 14, 2017.
+Based on our records and other information, we believe that during the year ended December 31, 2017 all applicable Section 16(a) filing requirements were met.